Kirans-143/Notification_Service/README.md

 # routes => tickect Notification Routes => for the API

-# check the API in POSTMAN
+# check the API in POSTMAN and we should get mail

 # npm i nodemailer